 Budget

-The Minnehaha Creek Watershed District (MCWD) budget outlines the annual financial plan for our programs, grants, regulatory/inspection duties, communications/education, and other work.
-The MCWD structures its budget with a responsible, long-term management perspective to reach shared MCWD and community goals for water quality and management while ensuring long-term capacity to provide quality service to residents.
+The Minnehaha Creek Watershed District (MCWD) budget outlines the annual financial plan for implementing our programs and projects.
+The MCWD structures its budget with a responsible, long-term perspective to reach shared MCWD and community goals for water quality and management while ensuring long-term capacity to provide quality service to residents.

 The MCWD operates on a calendar financial year.
 Funded through local property taxes, the MCWD strives to be accountable to the public, state and local governments, and residents.
 Transparency is a critical part of being accountable.
-As a result, here you will find information on MCWD’s budget structure, as well as actual budget plans.
+As a result, here you will find summary information on MCWD's budget.

 The Budget Process

 The MCWD follows an open, public process to review and adopt its annual budget and welcomes public input.
-MCWD program managers prepare annual work plans and budget drafts each spring and submit them to the MCWD Administrator in June.
+Throughout the spring and summer, MCWD staff prepare annual work plans and budget drafts and review them with the Board of Managers.